Vacuum deposition: Description

 In reactive deposition, the depositing material reacts either with a component of the gaseous environment (Ti + N → TiN) or with a co-depositing species (Ti + C → TiC).
 A plasma environment aids in activating gaseous species (N2 → 2N) and in decomposition of chemical vapor precursors (SiH4 → Si + 4H).
 The plasma may also be used to provide ions for vaporization by sputtering or for bombardment of the substrate for sputter cleaning and for bombardment of the depositing material to densify the structure and tailor properties (ion plating).

 Types

-When the vapor source is a liquid or solid the process is called physical vapor deposition (PVD).
+When the vapor source is a liquid or solid, the process is called physical vapor deposition (PVD), which is used in semiconductor devices, thin-film solar panels, and glass coatings.
 When the source is a chemical vapor precursor, the process is called chemical vapor deposition (CVD).
 The latter has several variants: low-pressure chemical vapor deposition (LPCVD), plasma-enhanced chemical vapor deposition (PECVD), and plasma-assisted CVD (PACVD).
 Often a combination of PVD and CVD processes are used in the same or connected processing chambers.